An introduction to imandra-tools¶

 end

-We're now ready to create a decomposition recipe and apply it to an event template, simply instantiating Idf
+We're now ready to create a decomposition recipe and apply it to an event template, simply instantiating Idf with Decomp in a module IDF.

-module to start decomposing any sequences of events, let's do that over a template of [any; add; any]
+We can use the IDF module to start decomposing any sequences of events, let's do that over a template of [any; add; any] events:

 #program;;